-From genetics to geriatrics, pharmacy to pediatrics: University of Utah Health is making world-class discoveries that are pushing the frontiers of science and medicine.
-Check the Driving Discovery blog and News Room for research highlights.
+From genetics to geriatrics, physical therapy to pharmacology: University of Utah Health is making discoveries that are pushing the frontiers of science and medicine.
+The Driving Discovery blog and News Room feature the latest research highlights.

 The lactoferrin gene arose in early mammals approximately 160 million years ago, and can still be found in the genomes of humans and other primates.
 New research shows that lactoferrin, whose original function was to transport nutrient metals such as iron, has undergone “rapid” evolution to develop another role – immune defense against microbes that cause potentially deadly diseases of meningitis, pneumonia and sepsis.